cap-js/docs/guides/databases.md

 }}
 ```

-::: details In contrast to former — that is pre cds7 — setups this means...
+::: details In contrast to pre CDS 7 setups this means...

 1. You don't need to — and should not — add direct dependencies to driver packages, like [`hdb`](https://www.npmjs.com/package/hdb) or [`sqlite3`](https://www.npmjs.com/package/sqlite3) anymore in your *package.json* files.
 2. You don't need to configure `cds.requires.db` anymore, unless you want to override defaults brought with the new packages.